-Those looking for a bit more power to can opt for a new-to-the-Terrain 3.6-liter V6 with 301 horsepower and 272 lb-ft of torque The motor is a slightly detuned version of the engine used in the Terrain's Cadillac SRX kissing cousin.
+Those looking for a bit more power to can opt for a 3.6-liter V6 with 301 horsepower and 272 lb-ft of torque The motor is a slightly detuned version of the engine used in the Terrain's Cadillac SRX kissing cousin.
 The SRX and Terrain share much of their platform.
 Fuel economy is rated at 17 mpg in the city and 24 mpg on the highway with front-wheel drive and 16/23 mpg with all-wheel drive.

 Both engines are mated to a six-speed automatic transmission.

 Trim Level Breakdown

 The SLE is fitted as standard with a six-speaker AM/FM/CD/Sirius XM sound system with a USB and seven-inch color touchscreen, Bluetooth connectivity, a rear vision camera, fog lamps, a driver information center/trip computer, A/C, OnStar 4G with a built-in Wi-Fi hot spot, power windows and locks, cruise control, interior ambient lighting an anti-theft system and keyless entry.

 To those features, the SLE-2 adds an eight-speaker Pioneer sound system, single-zone automatic climate control, a power-adjustable driver's seat, a leather-wrapped steering wheel and luggage rails.

 The SLT-1 brings perforated leather upholstery, heated front seats and remote start.
-The top-spec SLT-2 adds a power sunroof, a power liftgate, front memory seats, a chrome exterior package and enhanced interior ambient lighting.
+The SLT-2 adds a power sunroof, a power liftgate, front memory seats, a chrome exterior package and enhanced interior ambient lighting.